A new study has found that the dangerous combination of weak muscles and abdominal fat can lead to a significant loss of gait speed in older people.

 Everyday activities such as crossing the street before the traffic lights change become increasingly difficult, and there may be a heightened risk of falling as well as a gradual loss of independence if the condition worsens.

 “Our comparative analysis showed loss of gait speed occurring mainly when abdominal fat and weak muscles were associated.
-Gait speed didn’t decline so sharply in older people who had only abdominal fat or only weak muscles,” said Tiago da Silva Alexandre, a professor at the Department of Gerontology, Center for Biological and Health Sciences, Federal University of Sao Carlos (CCBS-UFSCar), and last author of a paper on the study.
+Gait speed didn’t decline so sharply in older people who had only abdominal fat or only weak muscles,” said Tiago da Silva Alexandre, a professor at the Department of Gerontology, Center for Biological and Health Sciences, Federal University of Sao Carlos (CCBS) -UFSCar), and last author of a paper on the study.

-The study analysed data for 2,294 individuals aged 60 or more who participated in the English Longitudinal Study of ageing (ELSA).
+The study analyzed data for 2,294 individuals aged 60 or more who participated in the English Longitudinal Study of ageing (ELSA).
 It was supported by FAPESP via a Young Investigator Grant and a PhD scholarship.

 The participants were divided into four groups based on their ELSA data for gait speed and muscle weakness (dynapenia): neither dynapenic nor abdominally obese, abdominally obese only, dynapenic only, and both dynapenic and abdominally obese.